 Instruction to TGbn Editor: Add the following paragraph at 11bn D0.3 P237L30:

 In a UHR MU PPDU and UHR ELR PPDU, the total power of the time domain UHR modulated field signals summed over all transmit chains should not exceed the total power of the time domain pre-UHR modulated field signals summed over all transmit chains.

+For a UHR TB PPDU, the total power of the time domain UHR modulated field signals summed over all transmit chains may exceed the total power of the time domain pre-UHR modulated field signals summed over all transmit chains by up to 3 dB only if the size of the assigned RU or MRU is the same or smaller than 242 tones.
+Otherwise, the total power of the time domain UHR modulated field signals summed over all transmit chains should not exceed the total power of the time domain pre-UHR modulated field signals summed over all transmit chains.

 For notational simplicity, the parameter bandwidth is omitted from some bandwidth dependent terms.